2019-2020 ACC Basketball Preview

 Mike Krzyzewski had his work cut out for him a year ago with only one player, Marques Bolden, having previously received anything resembling significant playing time.
 Even with 3 eventual top 10 draft picks, Duke’s Elite 8 finish was an impressive feat of team building.
 This year’s Blue Devils will again be heavily dependent on freshmen and may be slightly less talented overall, but with four significant contributors returning Krzyzewski at least isn’t looking at another complete rebuild.

 As far as experience is concerned, it doesn’t get much better than a point guard that isn’t seeing his first rodeo, and Tre Jones will be looking to build on a solid freshman campaign.
 Jones proved to be one of the better defensive point guards in the country, and he was an extremely efficient ball handler and distributor, maintaining a better than 3 to 1 assist to turnover ratio.
 Unfortunately, his job at point guard will get substantially more difficult without the playmaking ability of Barrett and Williamson.
 Jones did struggle with perimeter shooting to the point that defenses started to abandon him when he was off the ball on the perimeter, but he will undoubtedly be focused on it as he attempts to build his case as a first round pick in next year’s draft.
 Perimeter shooting was the biggest weakness for last year’s Blue Devils (328th in 3pt.%), but that wasn’t a death blow to the offense due to the ability of Williamson and Barrett to score inside the arc (26th in overall fg%).
 Without them, the Blue Devils will need to rediscover what is traditionally a major strength for the program.
 Jones's backup, junior Jordan Goldwire, won’t help with that or any type of scoring, but he does play excellent defense and take care of the basketball.
 Alex O’Connell will help as the team’s best returning perimeter shooter (37.5% 3pt.), and he should see his role expand as a junior.
 At 6-6, he’s also a mobile defender that was also to handle playing point guard for short periods last season.
-A pair of highly regarded, athletic 6-5 wings will also see major playing time at shooting guard and small forward.
+Joey Baker, a top 40 recruit as an early entrant a year ago, could be ready to provide perimeter shooting as well.
+A pair of highly regarded, athletic 6-5 wings will see major playing time at shooting guard and small forward.
 Wendell Moore, a 5 star recruit, should make an immediate impact at the defensive end, while offensively he can attack the basket as well as find the open man.
 Cassius Stanley, a top 30 prospect, is an explosive leaper with great mobility that is the more likely of the two to be able to hit a 3 as a freshman.
 Increased spacing benefits explosive athletes more than anyone, and the Blue Devils added two of them in Moore and Stanley.
 If Duke is able to shoot the 3 well, they are the players most likely to take advantage and get to the rim off the dribble.

 The need for shooting is the reason Matthew Hurt is likely to be the most important of Duke’s freshmen.
 As a top 10 recruit and one of the best shooters in his class, he should have no problem with the new line.
 He’s also a threat to score in the paint and a capable passer that will help the Blue Devils remain efficient offensively.
 Hurt will be a fairly lean freshman and will need to add strength in time, but even at 6-9, 215 pounds he will be one of the larger players at his position with most of the ACC playing smaller lineups.
 If Hurt doesn’t develop into Duke’s leading scorer, fellow top ten recruit Vernon Carey, a 6-11, 275 pound widebody in the Jahlil Okafor mold, certainly could.
 There aren’t many college players that will be able to knock him off the block, and the new 3 point line will give him more room to work before guards can collapse on him.
 Carey has also developed his perimeter jump shot, although it is yet to be seen whether it can extend to the new line.
 He should be able to replace a significant amount of the rebounding lost with Williamson’s departure, although he doesn’t really offer the athleticism to be an intimidating shot blocker.
 6-10 junior Javin DeLaurier does provide that sort of athleticism, and he will again provide energy defensively and on the boards as well as rim protection off the bench.
 Jack White, a 6-7 senior who will see time at both forward spots, provides more of the same, and he can also help Duke with perimeter shooting if he's able to avoid another major cold stretch.
 White suffered through a 12 game, 0-26 slump from behind the arc, and ended the season in a six game draught as well, but he managed to shoot 41.5% from 3 the rest of the year.
 If he shoots well, he’s a huge plus for the Blue Devils.
 With Hurts’s ball skills and White’s mobility, the two would be able to be paired at the forward spots at times to allow Krzyzewski to completely spread the floor.